ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 Here, $e_i$ is the pixel set of an element, $f(e)$ denotes the pixel set within the tight-fitting bounding box of $e$, and $\mathcal{E}$ is the set of elements.
 We enforce that a minimum pairwise distance $d$ between element contours $\partial e_i$ and $\partial e_j$ is larger than a given threshold $p$.
-This layout optimization is formulated as a constrained packing problem and solved by grid search~\cite{lodi1999approximation}.
-Fig.~\ref{fig:examples} shows representative examples of the synthetic charts.
-For more examples, please refer to Supp.~\ref{supp:layout}.
+This layout optimization is formulated as a constrained packing problem and solved by grid search~\citep{lodi1999approximation}.